- The Best Organic Cat Food

 Organic peas, barley, oatmeal and brown rice

-No artificial preservatives or antibiotics
+No artificial additives, pesticides or antibiotics

 USDA certified, Organix Castor & Pollux Dry Cat Food can rightly claim that its dry cat food recipe is 95% organic and if its cat fans are anything to go by, 100% tasty!
 With Organix, you can be confident that every ingredient has been organically produced and handled and its production has been done in an organically-certified kitchen facility.
-This means there are no artificial nasties in this totally natural cat food that could irritate or upset your allergy or digestive-sensitive kit-cat.
+This means there are no artificial nasties in this natural cat food that could irritate or upset your allergy or digestive-sensitive kit-cat.

 Organic vegetables incl. pea, potato and beet pulp